Data Guide

 Monthly update workflow

 Each month, we run an automatic synchronization cycle to refresh supported crypto, metals, S&P 500, and inflation datasets.
+The cycle collects the newest monthly close or index value from each source and appends it to the existing series.

 If a source is late, unstable, or temporarily inconsistent, we prefer to hold publication instead of pushing uncertain updates.
+A one-month delay in refresh is far less harmful than a corrupt update that silently shifts thousands of scenario results.

 In practice, you may see small result shifts from one month to the next because one extra historical month can slightly change compounding paths.
+For a 20-year scenario, the addition of one month of real history typically shifts final values by less than 0.5% in either direction.

 Your own assumptions still matter most for long horizons, but regular monthly refreshes keep the historical part current and relevant.